purelabio/guideline/sql_schema.md

 * Be consistent.
 Use the same principles for all tables.

-* Every table has a primary key: `id` with type `uuid`.
+* Every table has a primary key.

+  * For "primary" tables: column `id`, type `uuid`, randomly generated.

+  * For "junction" tables: composite key: ids of connected entities.

+  * For "secondary" tables that correspond 1-to-1 to primary tables: reuse the id of the connected primary entity.

+    * Example: primary table `persons` with PK `id`, secondary table `person_prefs` with PK `person_id`.

-  * For tracking insertion order, use `ord bigserial not null` with a unique constraint.
-Note that timestamps are _not_ automatically unique.
+  * For tracking insertion order, use either `ord bigserial not null` with a unique constraint, or precise timestamps with a unique constraint.
+Note that not all SQL databases support precise timestamps.

   * For hardcoded pseudo-enum tables such as currencies, it's okay to use non-uuid as primary key.
 For example, currencies would use `char(3)`.